Advancing Local Clustering on Graphs via Compressive Sensing: Semi-supervised and Unsupervised Methods: Unsupervised Local Clustering

 \section{Unsupervised Local Clustering}

-For unsupervised case, we assume the following: Given a graph $G=(V,E)$ with underlying cluster $C_1, C_2, \cdots$, where $V=\cup_{i\geq 1} C_i$, $C_i\cap C_j=\emptyset$ for all $i\neq j$.
-Assume neither the prior information about seeds nor the number of cluster $k$ is given, the goal is to assign all the nodes to their corresponding underlying clusters.
+For unsupervised case, we consider a graph $G=(V,E)$ with non-overlapping underlying cluster $C_1, C_2, \cdots$.
+Assume neither the prior information about seeds nor the number of clusters is given, the goal is to assign all the nodes to their corresponding underlying clusters.

 In this case, we randomly sample and build a local cluster from the sampled node every time.
 We check its overlap with the local cluster obtained from any newly sampled node.
 After a certain number of iterations, the nodes from the same underlying cluster are more likely to be clustered together.
 We illustrate the idea of unsupervised local clustering in Figure~\ref{USLC_explained}.
 The procedure of unsupervised local clustering (USLC) is summarized as follows: